 Seattle Times Shares the Story of Novelty Hill

-Seattle Times wine columnist Andy Perdue tells the story of how Novelty Hill came to be in this fun article from the July 31 issue of the paper’s Sunday Pacific magazine.
-Read the full article here and don’t miss these three wine recommendations, all still available in limited quantities on our shopping page:
+Seattle Times wine columnist Andy Perdue told the story of how Novelty Hill came to be in this fun article from the July 31, 2016 issue of the paper’s Sunday Pacific magazine.

 Three from Novelty Hill, from the Seattle Times 7/31/2016